How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors (part 2)

 Here are two sets of words that you should change in your experience.

 Words specific to the job title you want next.
 Transitioning out of ministry requires explaining your words in ways that make sense for your new career.
-Think: same concept of what you did in last week’s exercise, but using new wording to describe it for a new context, secular job context.
+Think: same concept as what you did in last week’s exercise, but using new wording to describe it for a new, secular job context.

 This is Step 1.
 Understanding the context and language of the hiring team and rewording your experience to make it make sense.